Double Momentum and Error Feedback for Clipping with Fast Rates and Differential Privacy: Introduction

 \section{Introduction}

-Federated Learning \citep{konevcny2016federated, mcmahan2017communication} is a modern training paradigm where multiple (possibly heterogeneous) clients aim to jointly train a machine learning model without sacrificing the privacy of their own data.
-This setup presents several noticeable challenges in terms of algorithm design affecting different aspects of training, including communication efficiency, partial participation of clients, data heterogeneity, security, and privacy \citep{kairouz2021advances, wang2021field}.
-As a result, numerous optimization methods for Federated Learning (FL) have been introduced in recent years.
-However, despite extensive research in the field, achieving both strong optimization convergence and robust differential privacy (DP) guarantees \citep{dwork2014algorithmic} simultaneously in an FL algorithm remains challenging due to the conflicting nature of these objectives.
-Indeed, most of the results in the field of DP are obtained by adding noise (e.g. Gaussian noise) to the method's update \citep{abadi2016deep, chen2020understanding} in order to protect the client's data that could be potentially reconstructed from the updates.
-Unfortunately, this approach results in less accurate updates, which negatively affects the convergence.
-Moreover, to ensure DP, this mechanism should be applied to the method with bounded updates, which is typically achieved via \emph{gradient clipping} \citep{pascanu2013difficulty}.
+Federated Learning (FL) \citep{konevcny2016federated, mcmahan2017communication} is a modern training paradigm where multiple (possibly heterogeneous) clients aim to collaboratively train a shared model without exposing their private data.
+This paradigm brings a host of design challenges, including communication efficiency, partial participation of clients, data heterogeneity, security, and privacy \citep{kairouz2021advances, wang2021field}, which have spurred the development of numerous optimization methods For FL.
+Yet despite this progress, it remains difficult to design FL algorithms that achieve both fast optimization convergence and strong differential privacy (DP) guarantees \citep{dwork2014algorithmic} due to the conflicting nature of these objectives.
+Indeed, most of the results in the field of DP are obtained by injecting noise (e.g. Gaussian noise) into the method's update \citep{abadi2016deep, chen2020understanding} to protect the client's data and prevent data reconstruction.
+This inevitably reduces update accuracy and slows convergence.
+Furthermore, to control sensitivity and ensure DP, updates must be bounded, which is typically achieved by applying {\it gradient clipping} \citep{pascanu2013difficulty} beFore noise injection.

-Further complicating the issue, na\"ive distributed Clipped Gradient Descent (\algname{Clip-GD}) is not guaranteed to converge \citep{khirirat2023clip21} when clients have heterogeneous data (even in the absence of any additive DP-noise), which is a common scenario in FL.
-To address this issue, \citet{khirirat2023clip21} apply the \algname{EF21} mechanism -- originally developed by \citet{richtarik2021ef21} for contractive compression operators to improve the standard Error Feedback \citep{seide20141} -- to \algname{Clip-GD}, resulting in a method known as \algname{Clip21-GD}. \citet{khirirat2023clip21} show that in contrast to \algname{Clip-GD}, \algname{Clip21-GD} converges with $\cO(\nicefrac{1}{T})$ rate for smooth non-convex problems with arbitrary heterogeneous data on clients.
-However, their analysis is limited to the case of full-batched gradients and does not work with DP-noise.
+In FL, {\it data heterogeneity} is ubiquitous and critically affects algorithmic behavior.
+Indeed, na\"ive distributed Clipped Gradient Descent (\algname{Clip-GD}) can fail to converge under {\it heterogeneous} client data even without any DP-noise \citep{khirirat2023clip21}.
+To overcome this problem, \citet{khirirat2023clip21} combine \algname{Clip-GD} with the \algname{EF21} Error Feedback mechanism of \citet{richtarik2021ef21}, which improves classical Error Feedback \citep{seide20141} For contractive compressors.
+The resulting method, called \algname{Clip21-GD}, is proven to converge at a rate of $\cO(1/T)$ For smooth non-convex objectives under arbitrary data heterogeneity.
+However, these guarantees rely on {\it full-batch} gradients and, more importantly, {\it fail in the presence of DP noise}.
 This leads us to the natural question: